ViniciusCestarii/postgres-protocol-go/README.md

 # Postgres Protocol Go

-This project implements the PostgreSQL wire protocol in Go only using standard library.
+This project implements the PostgreSQL wire protocol in Go using only the standard library.

 ## Getting Started